Click through for the Social care 360 sections

 Unemployment rate (whole economy)

-As reported The state of the adult social care sector and workforce in England, Skills for Care Pay Median hourly pay for care workers and other low paid professions, 2012/13 and 2019/20 Calculated difference between median hourly care worker pay and median hourly pay for other professions The state of the adult social care sector and workforce in England, Skills for Care Carer support Support provided to carers during the year, by type of support provided Calculated as percentage of all carer support provided Adult Social Care Activity and Finance Report, NHS Digital Quality Percentage of care services by rating As reported Data provided directly by CQC Personalisation Number of service users receiving direct payments and part-direct payments at the year-end 31 March Calculated year-on-year change Measures from the Adult Social Care Outcomes Framework, NHS Digital Satisfaction Question 1 combined – Overall, how satisfied or dissatisfied are you with the care and support services you receive?
+As reported The state of the adult social care sector and workforce in England, Skills for Care Pay Median hourly pay for care workers and other low-paid jobs As reported The state of the adult social care sector and workforce in England, Skills for Care Carer support Support provided to carers during the year, by type of support provided As reported Adult Social Care Activity and Finance Report, NHS Digital Quality Overall ratings for all active adult social care locations as at 1 April of each year As reported Data provided directly by CQC Personalisation Number of service users receiving direct payments and part-direct payments at the year-end 31 March Year-on-year change calculated Measures from the Adult Social Care Outcomes Framework, NHS Digital Satisfaction Question 1 combined – Overall, how satisfied or dissatisfied are you with the care and support services you receive?
 As reported Personal Social Services Adult Social Care Survey, NHS Digital

 With thanks to